cgwire/kitsu/docs/first_production/README.md

 So now you have to select the shot you want to cast.

-You can display the assets as text if you don't have thumbnails yet, or enlarge the thumbnails size.
+You can display the assets as text if you don't have thumbnails yet or enlarge the thumbnails size.